Welcome to today's edition of the Rush 24-7 podcast.

 In 2008, it'll be worse.

-So here's an Obama ally, Doug Wilder, back in February, saying if Obama's denied this, if he wins it and is denied it by the superdelegates, it's going to be worse than 1968.
+So here's an Obama ally, Doug Wilder, back in February saying, if Obama's denied this, if he wins it and is denied it by the superdelegates, it's going to be worse than 1968.

 So my question for Senator Salazar is this.

-Have you sent letters to the National Action Network, Senator and Al Sharpton, who over the weekend promised and stirred up unrest, promised riots in New York City, promised to close down New York City.
+Have you sent letters to the National Action Network senator and Al Sharpton, who over the weekend promised and stirred up unrest, promised riots in New York City, promised to close down New York City?

 Have you, Senator Salazar, sent him a letter demanding that somebody reprimand him?

-Suggesting his comments are inappropriate, and that the Obama campaign needs to reprimand Doug Wilder for intimating that Denver 08 could be worse than Chicago 68.
+Have you sent a letter to Doug Wilder suggesting his comments are inappropriate and that the Obama campaign needs to reprimand Doug Wilder for intimating that Denver 08 could be worse than Chicago 68.

-And Senator Salazar, have you sent a letter to the clowns that run Recreate68.org?
+And Senator Salazar, have you sent a letter to the clowns that run recreate68.org?

-This is another failed and plainly transparent attempt, once again, ladies and gentlemen, to uh do political harm to my reputation.
+This is another failed and plainly transparent attempt, once again, ladies and gentlemen, to do political harm to my reputation.

 Nothing has stuck.

-It won't stick, and there's there are countless reasons why, most of which I have explained, and I'll do so again.
+And there are countless reasons why, most of which I have explained, and I'll do so again.

 The media did not make me.

-I am not the success on radio that I am, because the media told people that I was the best out there and thus created my audience.
+I am not the success on radio that I am because the media told people that I was the best out there and thus created my audience.

 And the media did not have anything to do with my sustaining this program's position at number one by providing a lot of buzz.